minion057/python_utils/README.md

 - Python >= 3.4

 ## Usage
-Clone this repository, or copy individual modules or functions into your marimo project.
+Clone this repository, or copy individual modules or functions into your python project.